 Yes!
 In 2022, we released our brand new Marwell Zoo app, for Android and iOS, and this is a fun accompaniment to your day out at the zoo.

 Enjoy interactive park map, even more fun animal facts, animal feed times, day planner and more!
 Head over to the App Store or Google Play to download the free app now.

 If you haven’t discovered our live webcams already – please check out our webcams page.
 You’ll find live video webcams featuring our Tropical House aquarium, flamingos, and Humboldt penguins.

 If you have a comment on your visit to the zoo, please contact us via email: email@example.com

 Your feedback is really important to us and an automatic response acknowledging a guest’s feedback is sent.
 We read all feedback, but we are only able to respond in exceptional cases.

 See our Feedback and Complaints policy.

-Unfortunately not.
 Memberships are sold on an individual basis and display your name and photograph.
 They are non-transferable and cannot be used by other individuals.